investingsnippets/investingsnippets.github.io/content/posts/drawdown.md

 In a previous [post](/post/from-portfolio-wealth-index-to-index-fund) we talked about the wealth index of an asset as well as a portfolio of assets.
 The idea of the `wealth index` is very powerful because it represents the cumulative profit of an asset (since it depends on the price returns).

 Now, if we have invested 100$ on an asset and we were asked to find the maximum loss, when did that happen and for how long did it last?
-We need to walk through our wealth index and find all the deeps, then see which one was the largest, when it happen and when it recovered to the previous value.
+We need to walk through our wealth index and find all the deeps, then see which one was the largest, when it did happen and when it finally recovered to the previous peak value.

-We employ a well known notion in Investing Risk Management called **Drawdown**.
+We employ a well known measure of risk in Investing, called **Drawdown**.

-## Computing and Plotting the Drawdown of an asset
+## Computation and Plotting of the Drawdown

 First the ground code that allows us to fetch stock historical data.